realworldocaml/book/en/classes.md

 ```

 The method `move_up` implements the process of restoring heap order as
-a recursive method (though it would be straightforward avoid the
+a recursive method (though it would be straightforward to avoid the
 recursion and use iteration here).

 The key property of private methods is that they are visible to